ninaperic/first-project/README.md

 # Vintage Clocks Shop

 Vintage Clocks Shop is a website that represents our shop where we sell vintage clocks.
-It is made so the people can find us and contact us.
+It is created so the people can find information about Vintage Clocks Shop, what we sell and also to be able to find us and contact us.

 ## Contents